 When the meat is ready.
 Drain the juices from the meat into a jug.
 Shred the pork using two forks, I like chunks, rather than strings of meat, discard the fat.

-Serve the pulled pork with toasted buns and coleslaw.
-You can if you like, serve it with additional barbecue sauce.
+Serve the pulled pork with toasted buns, the sauce and coleslaw.

 Pin it: au.pinterest.com/pin/399413060694492394/